Balaji-Venkateswaran/DataChat/README.md

 **Step 6:**
 #### Run the server:
-cd Datachat/dataserverapp  ( cmd path should be in this dir) run.bat else just type run  only, it start the server If everything is fine, the terminal will show the server running URL & port
+CMD: cd Datachat/dataserverapp  ( cmd path should be in this dir)

+run.bat else just type run  only, it start the server

+If everything is fine, the terminal will show the server running URL & port

 **Step 7:**